GekkoTheFirst/challenge-one/ruby/README.md

 You will run the code in the last terminal window.
 There are two solutions, so use right one to run wanted output.

 ### Run the date picker
-Use _date_picker.rb_ ruby file to run, and generate output report.
-To select a date the date need to be written in next format: _yyyy-mm-dd_.
+Use _date_picker.rb_ ruby file to run.
+It generates output simple report.
+To select a date write date in follow format: _yyyy-mm-dd_.
 Now navigate to project folder and run the code by the next command:
 > $ ruby data_picker.rb yyyy-mm-dd

 ### Run the test suite